 Pilots appreciate the high speeds the aircraft is capable of in addition to its abilities to avoid most weather conditions by over-flying them.

 While the aircraft is known for its high speed abilities, pilots also appreciate the low speed handling characteristics of the aircraft.
 Stall characteristics are predictable and easily handled.

-A total of some 335 Cessna Citation X aircraft of all types have been produced to date.
+A total of some 337 Cessna Citation X aircraft of all types had been built when production ended in 2018.